-Yes, Google Drive can be HIPAA compliant in 2025, but only if you’re careful!
-That’s the quick answer to "Is Google Drive HIPAA Compliant in 2025?", Read on to learn how to make Google Drive HIPAA-compliant in 2025.
+Yes, you can use Google Drive in a HIPAA compliant environment, but only if you’re careful!
+That’s the quick answer.
+Read on to learn more!

-Every day we hear from practitioners who want to use Google Workspace in their medical practice.
-Google Workspace (Previously known as G Suite) is easy-to-use, affordable, and can be HIPAA compliant, and secure for medical records.
-Most people want Google Workspace for Gmail, but having access to Google Drive and Docs really makes the subscription cost worthwhile.
+Every day we hear from practitioners who want to use Google’s G Suite in their medical practice.
+G Suite is easy-to-use, affordable, and can be HIPAA compliant.
+Most people want G Suite for Gmail, but having access to Google Drive and Docs really makes the subscription cost worthwhile.

 In this article you will learn: